 Since you are getting into acting at age 20, you have time on your side.
-You can dedicate 1-2 years just to learn the art of acting.
+You can dedicate 1-2 years just learning the art of acting.

 If you see the most acclaimed actors like Al Pacino, Marlon Brando, Maryl Streep, etc all had joined some or other acting school or trained under an acting coach.
 Let me tell you, they all trained for years to become proficient in acting.

-The main reason for joining an acting class is having that base of knowledge to perform in front of a camera or audience.
-Training gives you a process that allows you to create a performance and without training, all you will be doing is shooting in the dark.
+The main reason for joining an acting class is to have that base of knowledge to perform in front of a camera or audience.
+Training gives you a process that allows you to create a performance, and without training, all you will be doing is shooting in the dark.
 Not knowing what you are doing right or wrong.

 Luckily, there are many options if you want to learn acting.
 You can apply to big schools like New York Film Academy, The Lee Strasberg Theatre & Film Institute, etc. And if you are not able to join them for some reason, you can start with local acting classes or online classes.